planttheidea/fast-copy/README.md

 ## Development

-Standard practice, clone the repo and `npm i` to get the dependencies.
+Standard practice, clone the repo and `yarn` (or `npm i`) to get the dependencies.
 The following npm scripts are available:

 - benchmark => run benchmark tests against other equality libraries
 - build => build dist files with `rollup`